genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/02_create_application.md

 We will use `alpha` in our examples from now on, but you are free to choose any name.
 :::

-Let's choose the target directory and name for our project:
+Let's choose the target directory and name for your project:

 ```shell
 ?
 Create an app in current directory Yes